Quit Making Unhealthy Compromises

 We make these compromises because they are convenient.
-What if you made healthy nutrition and working out convenient?
+What if you make healthy nutrition and working out convenient?
 We would be more inclined to stick to the routine even during times of chaos in our lives.
 Here are some quick nutritional and exercises tips to get compromising in a healthy manner:

 - Always be stocked up with fruit – nothing is easier to munch on than a piece of fruit.
 Have these at home and at the office.

-- Always be stocked up on unsalted nuts – once again these make a great, nutritious snack when you are on-the-go, at-home, or at the office.
+- Always be stocked up on unsalted nuts – once again these make a great, nutritious snack when you are on the go, at home, or at the office.

-- Water bottle full and handy – keep you water bottle full and close by.
+- Water bottle full and handy – keep your water bottle full and close by.
 When you start to get the urge to eat, slam some water.
 At least it will keep you hydrated!

-- You should never be starving – unless you are seriously trying to get into the low single digit body fat percentages, you shouldn’t need to be starving or hungry.
+- You should never be starving – unless you are seriously trying to get into the low single-digit body fat percentages, you shouldn’t need to be starving or hungry.
 Eat so many quality foods (veggies, fruits, good-proteins) that you won’t want and dessert.
 Find a convenient, healthy lifestyle that works for you!